vertica/ddR/README.md

 ## Backend: parallel
 ```

-As you can see, `b` only has one partition of 5 elements.
+Since we specified `nparts=1` in `dmapply`, `b` only has one partition of 5 elements.
+Note that the argument `nparts` is optional, and a user can always ignore it.

 ```r